Claiming Universal Credit when you're self-employed

 - come to meetings with your work coach every few months

-If you cannot show that you still qualify, or if you do not come to these meetings, your start-up period could be ended.
+If you do not come to these meetings, or cannot show this evidence, your start-up period could be ended early.
 If you fail to go to a meeting, your Universal Credit may be affected.

 and